 We searched high and low for a home with a lower price range that would meet our credit requirements.
 In the summer, we found it!
 We found a small homestead on a few acres, in the mountains like we wanted, that was still on-grid for our kids, yet self-sustainable enough to fall in line with what Clay and I both wanted – and needed.
 So we loaded up the truck and we moved… to the mountains!

 We have electricity through the grid but we’d like to have a system in place so that if the power goes out for an extended period of time, we’ll still have electricity.
-We’re looking into solar or solar/wind hybrid solutions.
+We’re looking into solar or solar/wind hybrid solutions and used this solar panel cost calculator to see how much it would cost us.
 Neighboring homesteads say the power can go out for several days or weeks so we want to be prepared in case that happens.

 We have a cistern.
 There isn’t city water here so all the residents in the area use cisterns with rain catchment systems, haul city water to the cistern and buy drinking water for cooking and drinking.
 Cisterns are used for bathing, washing dishes and laundry.
 With the filtration systems we have we could drink it, but we prefer bottled water just in case anything doesn’t get filtered out.
 We’d rather err on the side of caution when it comes to the water.
 But, it’s filtered if we ever need it.

 Clay is a country boy so farming isn’t entirely new to him and we have raised small garden in the past.
 Me?
 I grew up here and there, always moving around, so I never got to really learn much about homesteading, farming or living a simpler lifestyle.
 But I’m ready!
 We have 6 chickens that my father-in-law bought our oldest daughter.
 So, we’ll have fresh eggs daily and are learning as we go.
 I’d like to have a dairy cow and maybe a sheep at some point too.